zouppen/aoc-2024/tools/README.md

 sudo apt install php-cli php-curl php-xml pandoc
 ```

-Steal AoC cookie and put it to `../cookies.txt`.
+Then, steal AoC cookie and put it to `../cookies.txt`.
 To make the task
 easier, use [cookies.txt Firefox
 add-on](https://addons.mozilla.org/fi/firefox/addon/cookies-txt).